axibase/atsd/rule-engine/incoming-webhooks.md

 A set of reserved parameter names, specified in the query string, instruct the server how to parse incoming requests.
 The reserved parameters determine mappings between the request content and message fields as well as define which data is discarded as extraneous.

-This method can be used to ingest HTTP notifications from services that support outgoing webhooks such as GitHub, AWS SNS, Jenkins, Docker Hub, Slack/Telegram/Discord Bots etc.
+This method can be used to process HTTP notifications from services that support outgoing webhooks such as GitHub, AWS SNS, Jenkins, Docker Hub, Slack/Telegram/Discord Bots etc.

 ## Reference